Search

 We are pleased to offer this NEW GCSE Music course for 2024, led by Simon Toyne and designed for all GCSE Music teachers, regardless of which exam specification is being followed.

-The aims and purpose of this NEW GCSE Music course is to enrich and extend curriculum perspectives by placing teaching music musically at the core of GCSE schemes of learning (also the KS3 curriculum where the knowledge and skills for GCSE are established and nurtured).
+The aims and purpose of this NEW GCSE Music course is to enrich and extend curriculum perspectives placing teaching music musically at the central core of the GCSE curriculum ( also the KS3 curriculum where the knowledge, and skills for GCSE are developed and honed).

 BENEFITS OF ATTENDING